5 Simple Ways to Practice Meditation at Work

 You can read more about the benefits of meditation and find research about meditation in our recent post 29 Benefits of Meditation: What the Research Tells Us.

-There are many different ways to practice, and we have just a few here.
+There are many different ways to practice, and we have just a few ways you can learn how to meditate at work here.
 They may offer different benefits related to personal peace, work performance, and productivity in all of your tasks.
 These are our favorite quick meditation techniques at work, but you may adapt many different meditation practices to work with your job and lifestyle.

 1. Walking Meditation

 Walking meditation is something many people don’t take seriously.
 However, the Buddha himself recommended walking meditation many times, as he does in the Satipatthana Sutta, his words on establishing mindfulness.
 It’s a powerful practice we can use any time and any place, and one of the best ways to begin practicing meditation at work.

 You can try a formal walking meditation practice in your free time to familiarize yourself with the practice, but you can also do walking meditation any time at work.
 You may choose to do it during a break or lunch, or you can practice walking meditation while walking around the office.
 One of the reasons walking practice is so useful in the workplace is that you can do it without anyone even realizing you are meditating!